aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 parser, and a life like Robinson Crusoe's starts to look attainable, if still not quite inviting.

-An optimizer's still to be written.
+An optimizer's yet to be written.
 I can imagine one prototyping a replacement for CPython's peephole optimizer, someday.
 And how fast can we compile?
 Faster than I did, that can't be hard.